30 Best Things To Do in Cape Town

 Kirstenbosch Gardens are world-famous botanical gardens at the base of Table Mountain, close to the Constantia wine valley.
 There are lots of scenic walking trails through the gardens, including a treetop canopy walk which offers stunning views of the gardens and Table Mountain.

-The Galileo Open Air Cinema also often plays movies in Kirstenbosch Gardens, which is a really cute idea for a date night.
+Meanwhile, the Galileo Open Air Cinema also often plays movies in Kirstenbosch Gardens, which is a really cute idea for a date night.
 You can catch lots of classic rom coms, like Pretty Woman or Notting Hill, or action movies and musicals.

 23. Visit Cape Point + Cape of Good Hope